Ouphix/synchro-psychotherapies/steps.md

 ------ | ------
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/man-with-bulb-01-300x300.png =400x) | Some softwares could be used to make this process easier.
 The [FASST software](http://bass-db.gforge.inria.fr/fasst/) get very good results to segment a music sample in very different instruments.
 However, different voices are too close to distinguish them easily automatically. ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/fasst.jpg =250x)

+We can see that the evolution of cannabis use by F1044 is not straightforward.
+It is quite high at the beginning, decreases and then increases.
+Consequently, we decided to select 4 subjects with a clear decrease of cannabis consumption.

+* F1002, patient, 3 videos
+* F1073, patient, 2 videos
+* F1069, patiente, 4 videos
+* F1101, patient, 3 videos

+All of them with the same therapist Mrs Bastard